-Whether your child is looking for a recreational gym class or a center where they’ll learn the techniques necessary to join a competitive team, this spot will have you covered.
-Kids can start their journey when they’re three and can work their way up until they’re invited into the United States Association of Independent Gymnastics Club.
-There’s even a gymnastics class taught entirely in Spanish for the 2- to 4-year-old set.
+Whether your child is looking for a recreational gym class or a center where he or she will learn the techniques necessary to join a competitive team, this spot has you covered.
+Kids can start their journey when they’re as young as 3 years old and can work their way up until they’re invited into the United States Association of Independent Gymnastics Club.
+There’s even a gymnastics class taught entirely in Spanish for 2–4 year olds.
 Ages 2–14.

-This Upper East Side center hosts recreational gymnastics as well as more formal lessons for toddlers up to teens.
-Little ones can start off in Teeny Tumblers (ages 1–11/2) or Junior Tumblers (ages 2–3) where he or she will learn age-appropriate skills and play with others.
+This Upper East Side center hosts recreational gymnastics and formal lessons for toddlers, kids and teens.
+Little ones can start off with Teeny Tumblers (18–24 months) or Junior Tumblers with Swim (ages 2–3) to learn age-appropriate skills and play with others.
 Recreational Gymnastics will dive into basic tumbling, balance beam, parallel and uneven bars and vault skills (ages 4–17).
-Other gymnastics classes include Gymnastics Dance, Flexibly and Choreography and Rhythmic Gymnastics (ages 6–10).
-Ages 1–17.
+Other gymnastics classes include Gymnastics Dance and Rhythmic Gymnastics (ages 6–10).
+All ages.

 Energetic kids will love all there is to do at this Upper East Side gym.
 Tumbling Tots is perfect for little ones wanting to explore the possibilities on the balance beams, rings and more.
 As they grow older, they can sign up for accelerated gymnastics and even take private lessons.
 Ages 3–14.

 This 23,000 square-foot space is the perfect space for children of all ages and skill levels to show their stuff.
 The offerings introduce little ones to the basics of the sport while the youth classes help kiddos learn how to master events you'll see in the Olympics!
 A camp, team and drop-in program are also available.
 Ages 6 mos–16 years.